Security management in Azure

 - Patching.
 Maintain a consistent build (or have separate images for development, operations, and other administrative tasks), scan for changes and malware routinely, keep the build up to date, and only activate machines when they are needed.

 - Encryption.
 Make sure that management workstations have a TPM to more securely enable Encrypting File System (EFS) and BitLocker.
-If you are using Windows To Go, use only encrypted USB keys together with BitLocker.

 - Governance.
 Use AD DS GPOs to control all the administrators’ Windows interfaces, such as file sharing.
 Include management workstations in auditing, monitoring, and logging processes.
 Track all administrator and developer access and usage.